TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-filesync-registerorunregisteraserver.md

 	articleId="a3c986e5-0469-4031-bfa4-a1ab3827fd79"
 />

-# Troubleshooting Azure File Sync - Unable to register a server
+# Troubleshooting Azure File Sync.
+Unable to register a server.

 ## **Recommended documents**